Why This Matters:

 At the same time, we have students who would like to complete internships, but the local historians in the area are difficult to contact.
 Almost all local historians are volunteers.
 Many leave New York during the winter, making them unavailable to our students during the spring semester.
 Others use email irregularly or not at all.
 As a result, a number of students who wanted to work with local historians could not be placed.

 One thing we have learned about are the difficulties for students to complete internships.
 To earn three credits (the equivalent of a regular course) an intern must complete 120 hours of service.
 Because that time commitment can be a heavy burden for students on campus who are unlikely to have cars of their own, the Geneseo Center for Local and Municipal History is beginning to recruit students in the fall to complete directed-study research projects in local history, using the resources housed in local historians’ collections.
-We have not had much luck in this respect this semester: Simply put, with my own research and teaching demands, research travel, I could not put the effort into it early enough to make it happen.
-Running this center the way it ought to be run could easily be a full-time job.
+We have not had much luck in this respect: Simply put, with my own research and teaching demands, research travel, I could not put the effort into it early enough to make it happen.
+Running this Center the way it ought to be run could easily be a full-time job.
 Still, with regard to these directed study projects, what we have in mind are projects the local historians have brought to us at Geneseo.
 Students will work closely with local history collections and with local historians to produce original historical research that will be presented on campus and in the community.

 Students will do research at local history collections in order to complete these projects.
 Because they do not need to spend as much time at the site, and because they can work on these projects during the semester as their schedule permits, these projects allow the students much more flexibility.
 A student already had begun work on one of these projects, and I am hopeful that more will join in the fall.
 These research projects, when completed, will be incorporated into exhibits at local history museums, or in digital projects, or published in other ways.

 Finally, we have begun to reach out to the community.
-Early in May, the Geneseo Center for Local and Municipal History partnered with the Beechwood Neighborhood Association in Rochester to produce an evening program at a community center to discuss red-lining and residential segregation in one neighborhood in Rochester over much of the twentieth century.
+A few years ago, the Geneseo Center for Local and Municipal History partnered with the Beechwood Neighborhood Association in Rochester to produce an evening program at a community center to discuss red-lining and residential segregation in one neighborhood in Rochester over much of the twentieth century.
 The speakers were both Geneseo alums—one from the history program and the other from Geography—both of whom were experts in the history of residential segregation.
 They taught community members the history of racial segregation in the Beechwood neighborhood and, to those who were interested, how they could conduct this research themselves.
 About sixty people attended the presentation, which took place at the end of the neighborhood association meeting.
-We are actively looking forward to sponsoring additional events during the next academic year.
+We are actively looking forward to sponsoring additional events.
 We have already made tentative plans, for instance, to have a local newspaper reporter who is researching the “Great Migration” of African Americans to Wayne County in the middle of the twentieth century to speak to a gathering of local historians on campus next fall.
 We are collaborating on efforts to find funding for a project highlighting Underground Railroad sites in Livingston County, where our college is located.
 The Center will encourage students enrolled in internships—and require those doing independent research projects—to present their work at the College’s annual “GREAT Day” and in the communities where they completed their work.